raullunadelvalle/Adaptive_Rewiring_CalciumWaves/README.md

 Scripts needed to perform the adaptive rewiring simulations and data analysis in the article:

-Luna, R., Li, J., Bauer, R., & van Leeuwen, C. (2023).
+Luna, R., Li, J., Bauer, R., & van Leeuwen, C. (2024).
 Retinal waves in adaptive rewiring networks orchestrate convergence and divergence in the visual system.
-Network Neuroscience
+Network Neuroscience, 8(3), 653-672.